Fire7ly/FUM/README.md

 ## Note:-
 1. To Use Fastboot Unbrick Your Device Must Be Bootloader Unlocked.
+2. Your All Data Will Erase When You Flash UNbrick Files To device From Bootloader! 🔥
-2. Use It At Your Own Risk.
+3. Use It At Your Own Risk.
-3. If You Use It and It Cause Problems Or Device Damaged or Bricked im Not Responsible Of that.
+4. If You Use It and It Cause Problems Or Device Damaged or Bricked im Not Responsible Of that.
-4. I'll laugh at you if you come to me.
+5. I'll laugh at you if you come to me.